openshift/origin/docs/proposals/params.md

 to operate.
 The `ParametersLink` resource should be able to capture the notion of required versus optional dependencies between pods and parameters.

+## Advantages of using Parameters for userspace configuration

+Using `Parameters` to model shared parameters has a number of advantages:

+1. Eliminates the need to redeclare shared parameters on every container that needs them
+2. Parameters only have to be updated in a single place
+3. Allows deployment infrastructure to trigger on parameter changes and redeploy all consumers on parameter change

 ## The `Parameters` resource

 We propose the following structure for `Parameters`: